DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - You can select your preferred variant using the `Variant/Locale` setting in the `Layout Selector` GUI.
 - The `HB` variant does make the common double quote hard to reach on this layout, especially on row-staggered boards.
 - However, with EPKL it's possible to get around such problems elegantly by using a [CoDeKey][CoDeKy] or other [sequencing][BBTseq] options.
-- Another option for quote key fans, is to use a [Gallium][GalPKL] variant instead, or [Gralmak][gralmk].
+- Another option for quote key fans, is to use a [Gallium][GalPKL] variant instead, or [Gralmak][Gralmk].
 These, like Colemak, relegate the `J` key to that awkward position.
 <br>

 #### Graphite's altered shift state mappings, from its [web page][GraGit]: